 Specify whether to validate the integrity of content files on the distribution point.
 When you enable content validation on a schedule, Configuration Manager will verify all the content on distribution point.

-- Go to Monitoring workspace.
+- In the ConfigMgr console, go to Monitoring workspace.

 - Click Distribution Point Configuration Status.

-Distribution Point Troubleshooting Log Files
+ConfigMgr Distribution Point Troubleshooting Log Files

 When you install Configuration Manager, it comes with numerous log files.
 It is important to know the location of log files for troubleshooting SCCM issues.
 All the ConfigMgr log files are listed in the following guide – SCCM Log Files.